 The second paragraph of article No. 23 CRC, dedicated to children with disabilities guarantees their right to get special care and to request the granting of state assistance, adapted to the child’s country and to the financial standing of his parents or his guardian.

 It is obvious that children with disabilities are entitled to special treatment, but in practice, most of these children are entirely deprived of even proper medical treatment.
-Their chance of recovering or in the least of living with less suffering are thus reduced to zero.
+Their chance of recovering or in the least living with less suffering is thus reduced to zero.

 Right to education